 You are here

-At Kansas Joint & Spine Specialists, our specialty-trained knee doctors in Wichita and Arkansas City are experts in providing evaluation and treatment for knee injuries and conditions.
+At Kansas Joint & Spine Specialists, our specialty-trained knee doctors in Wichita and Scott City are experts in providing evaluation and treatment for knee injuries and conditions.

 Knee doctors are medical experts who treat individuals coping with knee pain due to a range of knee conditions.
 Some knee specialists work in orthopaedic practices and hospitals, while others may work or consult at spine centers, sports medicine clinics, pain management centers, or other healthcare practices.